kriseax/MSAMinor2024/CostFunction/readme.md

-This Folder contains a .zip file of the Cost function lab
+This Folder contains files for the Cost function lab